neevek/rstun/README.md

   --cert path/to/certificate.der \
   --key path/to/priv_key.der
 ```
-`addr` specifies the ip:port that the daemon is listening on, `downstream` specifies a TCP port which traffic from the client through the tunnel will be relayed to, this is applicable for OUT mode tunnels only.
+`addr` specifies the ip:port that the server is listening on, `downstream` specifies a TCP port which traffic from the client through the tunnel will be relayed to, this is applicable for OUT mode tunnels only.
 For `cert` and `key`, the requirement is that they must be in DER format, I use a self signed certificate for testing.
 Note currently the certificate is checked bytewise by the client, that is why the same certificate must be specified for the client.

 * Start the client
 ```